CUAutoDrone/cuautodrone.github.io/src/2~Getting_Started/2~The_Basics/3~Code_Quality_&_Documentation.md

 # Code Quality and Documentation
-In general there are no strict rules when it comes to code quality and documentation.
-There are definetly conflicting opinions, so this doc will lay out some general guidelines and some conventions that we would like you to adhere to.
+In general, there are no strict rules when it comes to code quality and documentation.
+There are definitely conflicting opinions, so this doc will lay out some general guidelines and some conventions that we would like you to adhere to.
 Some of this is adapted from Python's [PEP8](https://peps.python.org/pep-0008/) style guide.

 ## Variable Naming
 There are a few different common naming styles, here are some of them
-- *camelCase* is where all but the first word is capatalized.
+- *camelCase* is where all but the first word is capitalized.
 Usually used for typical variables, i.e. for an int, float, string, list, etc.
-- *snake_case* is where all letters are lowercase, seperated by underscores.
+- *snake_case* is where all letters are lowercase, separated by underscores.
 Usually used for functions or variables.
-- *CapCase* is where every word is capatalized.
+- *CapCase* is where every word is capitalized.
 Usually used for classes.
-- *ALL_UPPERCASE* is where all letters are capatalized, seperated by underscores.
+- *ALL_UPPERCASE* is where all letters are capitalized, and separated by underscores.
 Usually used for constants that will not change value.

-The above uses are just guidelines, consistency is more important that adhering to strict rules.
+The above uses are just guidelines, consistency is more important than adhering to strict rules.
 If you are working on existing code, use whatever rules are already there (or maybe edit it to match).

 In almost all cases, don't use single letters for variable names.
-I promise you that the extra time it takes to type out a real name will be less that the time it will take you (or someone else) to figure out what the hell 's' means in 3 months when looking at some old code.
-There are a few exceptions to this rule, when in a loop and counting iterations, its perfectly ok (unless the iterations mean something specific) to use 'i', 'j', and 'k' (in that order).
-Also, when referencing coordinates its fine to use 'x', 'y' and 'z'.
-Finally, for a purely mathematical function (i.e. sqrt, gcd) it might make sense to have single letter parameters like 'x' or 'n' to a function (although you probably want to use NumPy anyways).
+I promise you that the extra time it takes to type out a real name will be less than the time it will take you (or someone else) to figure out what the hell 's' means in 3 months when looking at some old code.
+There are a few exceptions to this rule, when in a loop and counting iterations, it's perfectly ok (unless the iterations mean something specific) to use 'i', 'j', and 'k' (in that order).
+Also, when referencing coordinates it's fine to use 'x', 'y', and 'z'.
+Finally, for a purely mathematical function (i.e. sqrt, gcd) it might make sense to have single-letter parameters like 'x' or 'n' to a function (although you probably want to use NumPy anyways).

-Don't worry too much about long variable names, if you need a few words to describe the variable well, thats fine!
+Don't worry too much about long variable names, if you need a few words to describe the variable well, that's fine!
 Typing and reading are both faster than trying to parse confusing names.
-Also,  keep abeviations limited to common ones like img for image or lst for list.
+Also,  keep abbreviations limited to common ones like img for image or lst for list.

 ## Code Formatting
 We would like you to use a formatter.
 This will change the whitespace (and sometimes [other stuff](https://peps.python.org/pep-0008/)) in your code according to some consistent rules.
 It doesn't always make the code look better but it helps make code consistent to read even when written by multiple people.